 Support for external integrations.

-What you won't like
+What you won't love

-What you won't like about Sakai
+What you won't love about Sakai

 Pricing